Cup stains can be eliminated and leave your worktop looking as good as new! |

 However, it must be stressed that wood does take a little more looking after than granite or tiled worktops so it is worth considering before installing it.
 In my view a little maintenance is worth the effort for the beauty of an expanse of natural wood on an island.

-with an oak island to minimise potential water damage to the wood
+We have installed granite around the exterior of the kitchen with an oak island to minimise potential water damage to the wood |

 So, here is how I keep my wooden worktop looking tip top!